sethgis/Wind-Erosion-Modelling/source/Service/Forest Alerts.rst

     :alt: service schema
     :figclass: align-center

-The Baseline period acquires all images within that period, they are averaged to genearate a single image.
+The Baseline period acquires all images within that period, averages them to genearate a single image.
-The single image from baseline, is then comprared and differenced from the other image in the Analysis period.
+The single image from baseline, is then comprared and differenced from the image in the Analysis period.
-The change in the two images, are used to generate the disturbance in specific areas.
+The change in the two images, are then used to generate the ninety-five percent confidence disturbance in the specific forest.